diondokter/device-driver/README.md

   - `device-driver-cli`: The source for the `ddc` binary, the traditional compiler executable for DDSL.
   - `device-driver-macros`: The compiler in Rust macro form.
   - `device-driver-wasm`: The compiler in wasm-bindgen form.
+  - The rest are crates that make up parts of the compiler, split up to improve compile times.
 - `website`: The source of the [device-driver.com](https://device-driver.com) website.
 - `tests`: A suite of tests that presents input files and compares the known output with the generated output.
+- `book`: The mdbook with docs hosted on the website.

 Of these, only the `device-driver` and `device-driver-cli` crates are considered public.